 “Genius is one percent inspiration and ninety-nine percent perspiration.”
 Thomas Edison

-The Advanced Placement Program was added to St. Joan of Arc’s already broad spectrum of programming options in September 2016.
 The Advanced Placement Program (AP) is a highly academic international program.
-The curriculum is written by university professors and the program is administered by the College Board in the United States.
-Successful completion of AP exams earns students credits or advanced standing at most universities in Canada and Abroad.
+The program seeks to prepare students for post-secondary education.
+Successful completion of AP exams earns students credits or advanced standing at most universities in Canada and abroad.

 - Earn university credits and placement